MAOD

 Delivering Onshore Transmission Capability in Support of New Jersey's Renewable Energy Goals

-Mid-Atlantic Offshore Development (MAOD) is constructing an onshore transmission facility in Howell Township, New Jersey, in response to the New Jersey Board of Public Utilities’ (BPU) October 26, 2022, selection of MAOD’s and Jersey Central Power & Light Company’s (JCP&L) jointly-submitted Larrabee Tri-Collector Solution (LTCS) for the state’s inaugural offshore wind coordinated transmission effort, utilizing PJM’s State Agreement Approach.
-The LTCS is a planned electrical substation capable of collecting and integrating 4800MW of electricity onto the bulk electric grid.
-Once operational, the substation will function as a single, onshore point-of-interconnection for electricity generated from offshore New Jersey wind energy areas.
+MAOD is constructing the Larrabee Collector Station (LCS), a transmission facility in Howell Township, New Jersey, in response to the New Jersey Board of Public Utilities’ (NJBPU) October 26, 2022, selection of MAOD’s and Jersey Central Power & Light Company’s (JCP&L) jointly-submitted Larrabee Tri-Collector Solution (LTCS) for the state’s inaugural offshore wind coordinated transmission effort, utilizing PJM’s State Agreement Approach.
+The LCS is one part of the LTCS, representing a planned electrical substation that will integrate 3,742 MW of electricity generated from offshore New Jersey wind energy areas into the Bulk Electric System via JCP&L’s Smithburg, Larrabee and Atlantic substations.

 Environmentally responsible construction and minimized footprint.